TheFern2/vscode-gutenberg/README.md

 No major changes, added pandocCommandExtra to single print to be in par with book print.
 Added a bit of information regarding mermaid support.

-### 1.0.2
+### 1.1.0

 Additions:
-- Added examples folder
+- Added webview for file selection
-- Added pandocCommandExtra to single print
+- Previous commands were refactored, but remained the same
-- Added information on readme about mermaid support
+- Non-breaking: Added typescript to project

 ## Credits